Positively Putney BID wants to hear from its members and anyone else who is interested in the organisation or Putney

 Pamela-Anne Cryer – Positively Putney Operations Manager

 Pamela studies Business Management and Economics and is in her last year of studies at a local University in London and has come to know Putney well since moving from Kent.
-As a part-time office manager, Pamela is responsible for assisting in operations, the brand and the destination of the BID business plan.
+Pamela is responsible for assisting in operations, the brand and the destination of the BID business plan.